 To market plan

 During our competitor analysis, we realised that we currently don't market the diary to farmers even though it’s the core part of our software.
 Our competitors do, and they have less sophisticated solutions.
-With the value uncovered in our exploratory research, “Replacing the paper diary” it was easy to collaborate with the marketing team to create on-farm diary content for our social and targeted ads, these link to our updated website - driving sales.
+With the value uncovered in our exploratory research, “Replacing the paper diary” it was easy to collaborate with the marketing team to create on-farm diary content for our organic socials and targeted ads, these link to our updated website - driving sales.

 The results